Ghazvinie/custom-speechkit-audio-player/README.md

 	* An instance of the player is created and stored in state
     * Track duration is stored in state
 	* The time displays are updated
-    * The article title is displayed
+    * The article title is set
 * This function is called once, when the component first renders

 ```javascript